fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 - ``=+`` if it requires a value and each instance of the flag is saved.

 - Optionally a ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
-If the return status is zero the value for the flag is valid.
+If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
 See the section on `Flag Value Validation <#flag-value-validation>`__ for more information.

 See the :ref:`fish_opt <cmd-fish_opt>` command for a friendlier but more verbose way to create option specifications.